 - For Illiterate People: For the illiterate people, the only method of conveying important information is by nonverbal symbols.
 Bottles and containers of poisons are marked with skull and crossbones as a warning; illiterate drivers can manage with the nonverbal traffic signals and signs.
 Films are used to explain processes to people who may not follow oral explanations easily.

-From the above discussion we find that nonverbal communication offers various advantages for us.
-We should use different nonverbal methods of communication to capitalize these advantages.
+From the above discussion, we find that nonverbal communication offers various advantages for us.
+We should use different nonverbal methods of communication to capitalize on these advantages.
 And more information about Different Types of Nonverbal Communication in Business.